 The categories include, first, regular columns:

 - "The Straggler" — An as-I-please column that I contributed to alternate issues of National Review from October 2002 to March 2012.

-- The monthly diaries I contributed to National Review Online from December 2001 to March 2012.
+- The diaries I have contributed to various outlets from 2001 onwards.

 Then there are one-off opinion pieces on various topics: